 Protection wise, a timer detects an overload or a short-circuit and stops all operations, ensuring a safe auto-recovery, low duty cycle burst operation.
-An integrated, auto-recovery, Overvoltage Protection permanently monitors the VCC level and temporarily shuts down the driving pulses in case of an unexpected feedback loop runaway.

-Finally, a great RDS(on) figure makes the circuit an excellent choice for standby/auxiliary offline power supplies or applications requiring higher output power levels.
+Finally, a great $R{DS(on)}$ figure makes the circuit an excellent choice for standby/auxiliary offline power supplies or applications requiring higher output power levels.